She decided to work with me for a year because she wanted to shift gears in a major way.

 Once I get out there and get a weekend of performing behind me, I’ll definitely be calling Kristine to formulate a plan to make the very best use of my week days.
 The current annoyance must serve as rocket fuel to launch myself to a place where I don’t have to put myself in this position again.
 It feels pretty combustible coursing through my veins, lemme tell ya!

-A Leap Year is not about having a perfect year.
+Our year together was not about having a perfect year.
 Or a magical year.
-It’s about learning how to set a clear course – and how to deftly change that course, if need be, without disconnecting from your focus, function, or flow.
+It was about learning how to set a clear course – and how to deftly change that course, if need be, without disconnecting from your focus, function, or flow.

 I doubt Jenny would say 2013 was one of her favorite years… but I’d bet she’d say it was a year in which she experienced some truly significant inner-growth spurts which will serve her well in the next decade of her life.

-Play the video below to listen to my interview with Jenny about her Leap Year with me:
+Play the video below to listen to my interview with Jenny about her experience with me:

 THE GIRL’S GOT CLASS

 To describe Jenny as multi-talented is such an understatement.